mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.9.0.4: Added voice command to get and estimate of how much fuel is needed to finish the race - "how much fuel to the end" / "how much fuel do we need"; Added voice command to get an estimate of how long the tyres will last (in minutes for timed sessions, laps for fixed lap number sessions) - "how long will the tires last" / "how long on these tires" / "how long will these tires last"; Added check to prevent a stopped car triggering incident warnings repeatedly; Added ability to set pit fuel amount in iRacing - "pitstop fuel to the end" / "pitstop fuel to the end of the race" - and via a macro in R3E and pCARS2 - "fuel to the end" / "fuel to the end of the race".
+See the 'Advanced command macros' section of the help.txt file or http://thecrewchief.org/showthread.php?263-Command-key-press-macros&p=2378&viewfull=1#post2378 for more info (please read the documentation before using this in R3E or pCARS2 as it requires the default in-game pit strategy to be configured in a particular way, and is quite fragile - use at your own risk).

 Version 4.9.0.3: Don't make Assetto Corsa spotter calls when viewing replays; reworked some of the sector gap logic; derive opponent laptimes and sector 3 times in Raceroom instead of using data provided by the game as the data provided by the game are always 1 lap out of date; reduce frequency of repeated "the next car is..." messages

 Version 4.9.0.2: Fixed some issues in pCARS 2 session end detection and pre-start message triggering; disable pcars2 spotter in pits; some minor performance improvements